manarwala/research-methods-in-digital-humanities/assignments.md

 An _A_ in this course indicates that at least 80% of the time, the student

+* formal or informal or somewhere in between - it's up to you
+* the public is your audience, but make sure you at least tell them where they can read whatever you're responding to
 * demonstrated originality in their comments
 * maintained focus throughout
 * explained how they arrived at their the conclusions (i.e., show your work!)
 * presented clearly written, organized commentary
 * provided work free from grammar and puncutation errors
-* consistently applied a citation standard
+* consistently applied a citation standard (links are ok, your reference style should match your tone)
+* relate to the readings

 ## B Level Work